TUM-DSE/vFPIO/README.md

 - replace the <path/to/privkey> with the path to your private key file
 ```

+FPGA related experiments (6.1, 6.3, 6.4) requires exclusive access to the FPGAs.
+Please make sure there are not other reviewers testing at the same time.

 If you run into problems you can write an email or join channel #vfpio on freenode for live chat (https://webchat.freenode.net/) for further questions.